Sprakbanken/mimir-linguistic/README.md

 - `<output_dir>/readability/scores_across_texts.csv`

 # Metrics on tasks related to language use and world knowledge
-All modules in this category use transformers and HuggingFace libraries.
-Paramaters are as follows:
+All modules in this category load models with transformers.AutoModelForCausalLM
+Shared module paramaters are as follows:

 Required paramaters:
 ```
---model_id      <HuggingFace model id or local path>
+--model_id      <HuggingFace hub model id or path to local model>
 --output_dir    <output directory>
 ```
 Optional parameters: